radiantlogic-v8/documentation-new/documentation/operations-guide/03-radiantone-universal-directory-hdap-store-management.md

 - Default backup location (<RLI_HOME>/vds_server/data/oldbackup)
 - Custom backup location.
 Click Browse, specify a file path, and click OK.

+>[!note]
->**Note – the browse option in the Custom Backup Location does not permit browsing above <RLI_HOME>.
-To select a custom backup location outside the <RLI_HOME> directory, enter the full location manually in the field below the custom backup location radio button.**
+>The browse option in the Custom Backup Location does not permit browsing above <RLI_HOME>.
+To select a custom backup location outside the <RLI_HOME> directory, enter the full location manually in the field below the custom backup location radio button.

 5. Click **OK**.
 Click **OK** again to close the dialog box.